What comes with MUA membership?

 - Plus reduced delegate fees for MUA supported conferences.

-The UK Postal Industry now finds itself at a cross roads, and it is important business customer representation and stakeholder engagement with the new Regulator is developed and maintained.
+The UK Postal Industry is facing challenging, changeable times, and it is important business customer representation and stakeholder engagement with the Regulator Ofcom is developed and maintained.
 Indeed, business customers need to recognise the importance of pushing for an appropriate interface with all key stakeholders, and this can be achieved through the combined influence of an association such as MUA.